 Applications are considered one by one by the whole Committee.
 During the review, the application is pulled up from the online system from the DESA website and projected onto a large screen.
-The chair will then ask if any member- or observer-State wishes to speak.
+The Chair will then ask if any member- or observer- State wishes to speak.
 If there are no questions, the chair asks the Committee if it is ready to recommend consultative status.
 If no member speaks up, the application is gavelled through.
-I If there is a guestion, the chair will say the guestion will be communicated to the NGO and the Committee will be notified of the response.
+If there is a question, the Chair will say the question will be communicated to the NGO and the Committee will be notified of the response.
+Questions sent to NGOs go in name of the whole Committee.